-By now most of us might’ve tried live-streaming performances.
-As the pandemic continues to be an active part of our lives, the return of live music may not be at 100% for a while.
-So, for those of you who are begrudgingly turning to livestreams after avoiding it for 2 years, things have changed.
-Livestreams are getting better and more monetary.
-These are the tips we have for you for live-streaming in 2022.
+By now most of us might’ve tried live streaming performances.
+Even in a post-pandemic world, performing at bars, festivals, events, and more is not necessarily something that every artist can do or is able to do.
+So, for those of you who are begrudgingly turning to live streams after avoiding it for more than 2 years, things have changed.
+Live streams are getting better and more monetary.
+These are the tips we have for you for live-streaming in 2023.

 Lastly, dress your best.
 We know this concert is taking place from inside your bedroom, but that doesn’t mean you shouldn’t treat it like an actual performance.
 Your fans are still here to watch you perform, even if it’s not in person.
 So make sure you dress as if you were actually performing at a venue.